 There is no reservable, dedicated ADA parking on the National Mall.
 Limited public accessible parking spaces are available.
 A number of privately-owned parking garages are located within about half a mile of the Commencement site.
 Parking fees vary by location.

-To gain access to the drop-off area, students and guests may pick up a placard from the help desk on the Foggy Bottom campus.
-That location will be announced in early May.
+To gain access to the drop-off area, students and guests may pick up a placard for their vehicle from the Welcome Center help desk located in the University Student Center, 800 21st Street, 1st floor.
+The Welcome Center will be open:

-Graduates with limited mobility who require ADA seating at Commencement should report to the backstage check-in tent.
+Graduates with limited mobility who require ADA seating at Commencement on the National Mall should report to the backstage check-in tent.
+No reservation is required for graduates in ADA seating.
+All graduates must be seated by 10:15 a.m.

 Consistent with National Park Service guidelines, service animals are allowed at Commencement on the National Mall.
 For information about other animals allowed on National Park Service property, visit the National Park Pets website.